satwii/Shinchan-s-Sawaari/README.md

 ## 👥 Team

-Built with ❤️ for India at [Hackathon Name]
+Built with ❤️ for India

 ---